 The terminal options available for macOS are all full-featured, differing mostly in aesthetics and specific integrations with other tools.

 If you’re using a Mac, then you may have used the built-in Terminal app before.
 Terminal supports all the usual functionality, and you can also customize the color scheme and a few hotkeys.
 It’s a nice enough tool if you don’t need many bells and whistles.
 You can find the Terminal app in Applications → Utilities → Terminal on macOS.
+To learn more about Terminal, check out Using the Terminal on macOS.

 I’ve been a long-time user of iTerm2.
 It takes the developer experience on Mac a step further, offering a much wider palette of customization and productivity options that enable you to: